Nada-belarbi/Multimodal-Speech-Emotion-Analysis-with-Paralinguistic-Features/README.md

 **Nada Belarbi**
 AI & Machine Learning Engineering Student

-- Focus: Deep Learning, NLP, Multimodal AI
+- Focus: Machine Learning, Speech Processing
-- Interest: Speech understanding, semantic modeling, AI for real-world systems
+- Interests: Speech understanding, representation learning, AI systems

 ---

 ## ✨ Relevance

-This project is aligned with current research challenges in AI:
+This work addresses a key question in speech AI:

-> Understanding not only *what is said*, but also *how it is said*.
+> Not only *what is said*, but *how well models generalize across speakers*.

-It illustrates how speech signals can be analyzed beyond transcription, integrating **semantic and paralinguistic information**.

----
+It highlights a critical gap between **apparent performance** and **real-world robustness** in speech emotion recognition systems.